3mcloud/lambda-packager/docs/guides/user/node_packager.rst

 Examples
 ##########

-See the `Examples` for Python, except where you see `3mcloud/lambda-packager:python-latest` replace that with `3mcloud/lambda-packager:node-12.22`.
+See the `Python Packager Examples`, except where you see `3mcloud/lambda-packager:python-latest` replace that with `3mcloud/lambda-packager:node-12.22`.

 The default behavior of the node packager is to assume that the `package.json` and `package-lock.json`